niklasHagner/youtube-scheduler/README.md

 ## How to build and run this project
 1. ensure you've set the environment variable YOUTUBEAPIKEY, see the Pre-requsities section
 2. `npm install`
-3. build using `grunt` in the root directory
+3. `npm run build` - to compile LESS to CSS
-4. or if you've already built, you can start the server using `node start` or `node ./bin/www` )
+4. `node start` to run the node-server
 5. browse to `http://localhost:3000`

 ## Troubleshooting common issues
 * node cannot access the `env.process.YOUTUBEAPIKEY` => you need to check the Prerequisities section again
 * some videos in the playlist were not found => set the `shouldCache` to false and try again